IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Get JSON Representation of a File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: Files can be accessed using persistent identifiers.
+.. note:: When a file has been assigned a persistent identifier, it can be used in the API.
 This is done by passing the constant ``:persistentId`` where the numeric id of the file is expected, and then passing the actual persistent id as a query parameter with the name ``persistentId``.

 This endpoint returns the file metadata present in the latest dataset version.